johanneshighspirits/rentsplitter/README.md

 # RentSplitter

 ### Problem:
-A group of people (called `members`) shares a rehearsing room with a monthly rent (`rent`), paid in advance.
+A group of musicians (called `members`) shares a rehearsing room with a monthly rent (`rent`), paid in advance.
 The number of members can change every month.
 To complicate things, a monthly financial support (`support`) gets paid out the month after.
 The amount of this financial support varies each month.

 ---
 __Example:__